4paradigm/OpenMLDB/docs/en/maintain/upgrade.md

 # Upgrade

 Here is the impact when upgrading OpenMLDB:
-* If the table is single-replica, we will add an extra replica before upgrading and delete it afterwards
+* If the table is single-replica, users can choose:
+    - add an extra replica before upgrading and delete it afterwards (achieved by `pre-upgrade` and `post-upgrade`).
+      Then it has the same behavior as the multi-replica case
+    - if it is acceptable that the table may be unavailable during the upgrade, users can specify `--allow_single_replica` during `pre-upgrade`, which can avoid OOM caused by adding a replica if memory is limited
 * If the table is multi-replica, we will migrate the leader partitions in the tablet to be upgraded to other tablets, and migrate back after the upgrade.
-If there is write traffice during the upgrade, there may be data loss.
+If there is write traffic during the upgrade, there may be data loss.

 ## 1. Upgrade Nameserver